Managing Service Accounts

-This guide walks you through the process of programmatically creating service accounts, their associated access tokens, and configuring compute instances using the MotherDuck REST API.
+This guide walks you through the process of creating service accounts, their associated access tokens, and configuring compute instances with the MotherDuck UI or programmatically with the MotherDuck Admin REST API.

-Prerequisites: All API calls described below must be authenticated using an access token generated by an Admin user in your MotherDuck Organization.
+API calls must be authenticated using an access token generated by an Admin user in your MotherDuck Organization.
 Pass this token in the Authorization

 header as Bearer YOUR_ADMIN_TOKEN